 Earth & Sky

-In 2007, the Valley House Gallery in Dallas and the Museum of Art in Tyler hosted an extensive exhibit of artwork by this “Renaissance-woman.”
+In 2007, the Valley House Gallery in Dallas and the Museum of Art in Tyler hosted an extensive exhibit of over seventy pastels, sketched on the Reaugh expeditions between 1923 and 1933, including the painting of Tule Canyon shown below.

 L.O.
 Griffith & Josephine Oliver